janetjoywilson/janetjoywilson.github.io/_posts/2017-01-14-I-love-words.md

 ## [The Elegance of the Hedgehog](http://www.europaeditions.com/book/9781933372600/the-elegance-of-the-hedgehog)

-This was a gift from a very well read friend years ago.
-When I opened the first page.
-I read the first three sentences.
-Then I stopped.
+This was a gift from a dear friend years ago.
+When I opened the novel and read the first three sentences.
+I s t o p p e d.
 I went to get a pencil and a dictionary.
 I started again.
 This book was unlike anything I’d read for a very long time!
 I wanted to ensure that I knew every word as I knew they had been carefully chosen.
 The first one I looked up was ERUCTATION.
 Do you know what means?
 I certainly didn’t.

 Eructation means an act or instance of belching.